-Successors who have renounced the succession can no longer intervene in the liquidation.
-However, they retain their right to accept it for 10 years from the day that right arose, provided the succession has not been accepted by another.
+The law provides that successors can withdraw their renunciation of a succession.
+They retain their right to accept it for 10 years from the day that right arose, provided the succession has not been accepted by another.
 In such a case, the successor becomes an heir and takes the succession in its actual condition at that time and subject to the rights acquired by third persons in the property of the succession.

 A person who did know that he or she was a successor or has not made that fact known can also claim the succession within 10 years from the day his or her right arose.
 Once that period has expired, the person is deemed to have renounced the succession.